 MICHAEL AND RUTH PAINE

 23. George DM was also an oil exploration professor at UT Dallas.
 He knew lots of oil engineers in Dallas – like Everett Glover and the young Volkmar Schmidt.
 They shared a commitment to liberal politics.
 These Yankees held the liberal minority position in Dallas in the 1960’s.
-(Glover had another friend, Michael Paine the liberal helicopter engineer, having met Michael and Ruth in a Unitarian choir in the 1950’s.)
+(Glover had another friend, Michael Paine the liberal helicopter engineer, having met Michael and Ruth at a Unitarian choir in the 1950’s.)

 24. By September 1962, Marina couldn’t abide the poor housing that LHO could afford.
 They fought endlessly, and Marina was often seen with black eyes.
 Even LHO’s mother testified that she saw Marina like that.
 Russian expatriates in Dallas began to spread rumors about LHO.